 We hear frequently that couples aren’t sure how to get started creating a wedding budget.
 That’s what we’re answering today.
-Every couple is different and so every budget will be different, but there are some fool-proof steps you can take to create the best wedding budget for you and your partner.
+Every couple is different.
+So every budget will be different.
+However, there are some fool-proof steps you can take to create the best wedding budget.
 Let’s get started creating a wedding budget that is perfect for you and your significant other.

 Before you do anything budget-related, you and your partner have to decide your top priorities for your wedding day.
 Chances are you won’t be able to throw unlimited amounts of money at everything you both want, so it’s important to decide together what areas will get the most attention.
 We recommend you each make a list of priorities separately, from highest to lowest, and then share them with one another.

 From there, choose the top three areas you both think are most important, and plan to spend a good chunk of your budget on those areas.
 If you realize that none of your top three priorities match, try and switch to a top-two or top-four list, where each of you gets to choose one or two must-haves.